Nadir Belhadj

-Nadir Belhadj (نذير بلحاج; born 18 June 1982) is a professional footballer who plays for Muaither as a left-back.
+Nadir Belhadj (نذير بلحاج; born 18 June 1982) is an Algerian former professional footballer who played as a left-back.

 An Algerian international, Belhadj was a former French youth international having played for the French Under-18's for a couple of games in 2000.
 Belhadj was among the first footballers to profit from the 2004 change in FIFA eligibility rules as he had played as a French youth international.
 After his switch of national allegiance to Algeria, he was called up to an unofficial friendly on 30 March 2004 against Belgian club R.A.A.
 Louviéroise.
 He made his senior international debut in a friendly against China on 28 April 2004.
 He featured for Algeria at the 2010 Africa Cup of Nations, reaching the semi-finals, and the 2010 FIFA World Cup.
 On 4 May 2012, he announced his international retirement, ending his career with 54 caps and 4 goals.

 Belhadj played a vital role for Qatari club Al Sadd in the 2011 Asian Champions League final, by beating South Korean side Jeonbuk Hyundai Motors 4–2 in a penalty shoot-out.
 Belhadj scored the decisive penalty after the game had finished 2–2 in regulation time, holding his nerve to beat Kim Min-Sik.
 This was the first win for a Qatari club since the AFC Champions League started in 2003, and ended five consecutive triumphs for South Korea and Japan.

 Personal life

-Belhadj was born in Saint-Claude, Jura to Algerian parents, both from Oran.
+Belhadj was born in Saint-Claude, Jura, to Algerian parents, both from Oran.
 He started playing with Jura Sud Foot until 1997.
 He played after with Racing Besançon.

 Club career

 France

 A left-back who can also operate as a winger, Belhadj began his career at Ligue 1 club Lens, where he failed to make the first-team.
 He joined Ligue 2 FC Gueugnon on loan in 2002 and after making 26 league appearances signed permanently in 2003.
 Belhadj played 36 more Ligue 2 games for Gueugnon before moving to CS Sedan in 2004.
 Making more than thirty appearances in each of his two full seasons with Sedan in Ligue 2, gaining promotion in the second.

 In January 2007, Belhadj signed for French champions Olympique Lyonnais for €3.24 million on a four-and-a-half-year contract.
 He was loaned back to CS Sedan until the end of the season and joined Lyon again in the summer of 2007.
-He made just 9 appearances for the club, being blocked at the left-back position by World Cup champion Fabio Grosso, and left the club in January.
+He made just nine appearances for the club, being blocked at the left-back position by World Cup champion Fabio Grosso, and left the club in January.
 On 7 January 2008, Belhadj signed a three-and-a-half-year contract with his former club Lens for a fee of €3.6 million.
 Six months after he left Lyon they won the 2007–08 Ligue 1 title, to which Belhadj had contributed 9 appearances.